sanity-io/embeddings-index-ui/README.md

 For more information about using the plugins, see the relevant sections below.

-## Embeddings index reference input
+## Semantic reference search input

 <img width="619" alt="image" src="https://github.com/sanity-io/sanity/assets/835514/55d372fe-c5fe-40dd-882b-10c6e8794442">

-The `embeddingsIndexReferenceInput` plugin allows reference fields to opt in to embeddings index search.
-This enables users to search for references using natural language, and to retrieve documents based on semantic meaning, rather than exact word matches.
+The Embeddings Index UI ships with a Semantic reference search input component.
+This enables you to search for [references](https://www.sanity.io/docs/connected-content) using natural language and to retrieve documents based on semantic meaning rather than exact string matches.

 ### Usage

-Add `embeddingsIndexReferenceInput` as a plugin to `sanity.config.ts` (or `.js`):
+You can add the semantic reference search input by importing and adding `embeddingsIndexReferenceInput` as a plugin to `sanity.config.ts` (or `.js`):

 ```ts
 import {defineConfig} from 'sanity'